 Arizona Friends of Foster Children Foundation has been ‘funding fun’ for children in foster care since 1984.
 From summer camps to swim lessons to baseball, we are here to improve the lives and enhance the self-esteem of children in foster care across Arizona.

-In 2020 even in the midst of a COVID-19 lockdown, Arizona Friends of Foster Children granted more than $1,200,000 in awards for kids in foster care to participate in every day, fun activities that give them the childhood they deserve.
-We also funded 141 post-secondary scholarships and enrolled 199 new youth in our Keys to Success program.
+In 2021 as COVID-19 still affects every day life, Arizona Friends of Foster Children granted more than $1,600,000 in awards for kids in foster care to participate in every day, fun activities that give them the childhood they deserve.
+We also funded 141 post-secondary scholarships and enrolled 275 new youth in our Keys to Success program.

 WHY IT MATTERS